openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

       those documents, because they contain or will contain important information about Novell, the merger and the other parties to the merger.
-Investors and security holders may obtain these documents (and any other documents filed by Novell and Attachmate with the SEC) free of charge at the SECâ€™s website at http://www.sec.gov.
-In addition, the documents filed with the SEC by Novell may be obtained free of charge by directing such request to: Novell Investor Relations at 1-800-317-3195 or from the investor relations portion of Novellâ€™s website at http://www.novell.com/company/ir/. **Investors and security holders are
+Investors and security holders may obtain these documents (and any other documents filed by Novell and Attachmate with the SEC) free of charge at the SEC’s website at http://www.sec.gov.
+In addition, the documents filed with the SEC by Novell may be obtained free of charge by directing such request to: Novell Investor Relations at 1-800-317-3195 or from the investor relations portion of Novell’s website at http://www.novell.com/company/ir/. **Investors and security holders are
-        urged to read the definitive proxy statement and the other relevant materials when they become available before making any voting or investment decision with respect to the merger.** Novell and its directors and executive officers may be deemed to be participants in the solicitation of proxies from Novellâ€™s stockholders in respect of the merger.
-Information regarding Novellâ€™s directors and executive officers is contained in Novellâ€™s proxy statement for its 2010 Annual Meeting of Stockholders, dated February 26, 2010, and subsequent filings which Novell has made with the SEC, including its Annual Report on Form 10-K for the fiscal year ended October 31, 2010.
-Stockholders may obtain additional information about the directors and executive officers of Novell and their respective interests with respect to the merger by security holdings or otherwise, which may be different than those of Novellâ€™s stockholders generally, by reading the preliminary proxy statement and the definitive proxy statement and other relevant documents regarding the merger, when filed with the SEC.
+        urged to read the definitive proxy statement and the other relevant materials when they become available before making any voting or investment decision with respect to the merger.** Novell and its directors and executive officers may be deemed to be participants in the solicitation of proxies from Novell’s stockholders in respect of the merger.
+Information regarding Novell’s directors and executive officers is contained in Novell’s proxy statement for its 2010 Annual Meeting of Stockholders, dated February 26, 2010, and subsequent filings which Novell has made with the SEC, including its Annual Report on Form 10-K for the fiscal year ended October 31, 2010.
+Stockholders may obtain additional information about the directors and executive officers of Novell and their respective interests with respect to the merger by security holdings or otherwise, which may be different than those of Novell’s stockholders generally, by reading the preliminary proxy statement and the definitive proxy statement and other relevant documents regarding the merger, when filed with the SEC.
 Each of these documents is, or will be, available as described above.
 Other
       Sources: [phoronix](http://bit.ly/own1551)